Our Impact

 Thanks to your help, we’re building a world where no one has to choose between staying in a harmful situation and potential homelessness or loss of hope.
 Center for Hope & Safety’s services are here for every domestic violence victim and survivor who needs them.

-• Our Safe House program sheltered 373 adults and children, an unprecedented high, and 108 percent more than our 10-year average of 179.
-Our committed Safe House team, with additional support from our Community Services team, steadfastly continued to provide full operational and case management support.
+- Our Safe House program, licensed by the NJ Department of Community Affairs, sheltered 190 adults and children, with an average length of stay of 51 days.
+Our committed Safe House team, with additional support from our Community Services team, provided full operational and case management support.
+Ninety-nine percent (99%) of the victims we served reported acquiring more strategies for enhancing their safety.

-• 191 children in our Safe House and Transitional Housing Programs received services and more than 400 Community Program children received referrals/assistance, holiday gifts and/or attended agency activities.
+- 109 children in our Safe House and Transitional Housing programs received services and more than 200 Community Program children received referrals/assistance, holiday gifts and/or attended agency activities.

-• Center for Hope & Safety’s Domestic Violence Liaisons at NJ’s Division of Child Protection & Permanency (DCPP) offices served 495 families impacted by domestic abuse, a 22 percent increase from the prior 10-year average of 407.
+- Center for Hope & Safety’s Domestic Violence Liaisons at NJ’s Division of Child Protection & Permanency (DCPP) offices served 548 families impacted by domestic abuse.
+Our liaisons provide counseling, advocacy, and safety planning.

-• Project CHILD (Confidence, Hope, Independence, Love and Direction) served 33 families for a total of 44 children, providing weekly group and individual creative arts therapy to children ages 4 to 12 who have experienced/witnessed domestic violence, and also case management and therapeutic support to the child’s non-abusive parent.
+- Project CHILD (Confidence, Hope, Independence, Love and Direction) served 33 families for a total of 54 children.
+Project CHILD provides weekly group and individual creative arts therapy to children ages 4 to 12 who have experienced/witnessed domestic violence, and also case management and therapeutic support to the child’s non-abusive parent.
+Eighty percent (80%) of children who completed the program showed improved emotional, cognitive and behavioral development.
+Ninety-six percent (96%) of families completing the program showed improved family functioning.

-• Our Community Services team served 371 adults and children through weekly support group meetings and assistance with applications for various governmental assistance, safety planning, risk assessments, career counseling and financial literacy, as well as multicultural services for Latinx and other minority/underserved victims of domestic violence in Bergen County.
-We also continued to offer The Art of Survival arts-based support group for adult survivors of domestic violence and sexual assault (featuring painting, collage, afro-modern dance and a drumming circle) and a similar program for children, Creative Connections.
+- Our Community Services team served 227 adults and children through assistance with applications for various governmental assistance, safety planning, risk assessments, career counseling and financial literacy, as well as multicultural services for Latinx and other minority/underserved victims of domestic violence in Bergen County.
+We also continued to offer The Art of Survival arts-based support group for adult survivors of domestic violence and sexual assault.

 Center for Hope & Safety has helped thousands of survivors of domestic violence; we could not have done all of this without our supporters.